Fortnite Festival: Development and release

 Fortnite Festival's gameplay was first revealed through an in-game concert starring Eminem (pictured).

 Fortnite Festival is developed by Harmonix, the developers of the Rock Band series and the first few Guitar Hero games.
 The game was conceived as part of Epic's goal to expand the experiences within Fortnite, which included Lego Fortnite and Rocket Racing.
 According to Harmonix CEO Alex Rigopolous, their goal was to create a free-to-play rhythm game available to the millions of players of Fortnite, with songs freely available in a manner that allowed for dynamic and quick expansion to the in-game library, while also being favorable for music publishers in order to aid this.
 Alongside the Festival Stage and Jam Stage, Harmonix also developed the "Patchwork" system, which could be used within user-made Fortnite Creative experiences or in Unreal Editor for Fortnite (UEFN) applications to allow creators to incorporate dynamic music systems into their creations.
 Fortnite Festival was revealed on December 2, 2023, during an in-game Battle Royale event titled the "Big Bang."
 A part of the event featured Eminem performing "Lose Yourself" as an in-game concert, with players able to perform the notes of the song as the first reveal of Festival's gameplay.

 Festival was released on December 9, being the last game to be added to Fortnite in 2023 after Lego Fortnite and Rocket Racing.
-It is available on the same platforms Fortnite is available on, those being Android, Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. Support for plastic guitar controllers was confirmed to already be in progress with the release of Festival.
-Performance Designed Products (PDP), which previously supplied instrument controllers compatible with Rock Band 4, announced a new controller for Festival in January 2024, the PDP Riffmaster.
-This was released in April 2024, and is available in two versions: one compatible for PlayStation consoles, and another for Xbox consoles & PC.
+It is available on the same platforms Fortnite is available on, those being Android, Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. Support for plastic guitar controllers was confirmed to be in progress with the release of Festival.
+Performance Designed Products (PDP), which previously supplied instrument controllers compatible with Rock Band 4, announced a new controller for Festival in January 2024: the PDP Riffmaster.
+This was released in April 2024 and is available in two versions: one compatible with PlayStation consoles and another for Xbox consoles and PC.
 Both versions are also compatible with Rock Band 4, featuring the same button layout and basic mechanisms.

-Since release, updates for Fortnite Festival have allowed for the usage of guitar controllers, similar to the ones pictured.
+Since release, updates for Fortnite Festival have allowed use of guitar controllers, similar to the ones pictured.